Do you want to be an NVRDC legal intern?

-NVRDC's legal internship program provides law students the opportunity to work on a variety of important issues related to representing DC crime victims in a supportive and engaging work environment.
-Every semester and summer NVRDC has legal internship positions available for passionate and dedicated law students.
-Please see below for an overview of intern responsibilities and qualifications.
+Our legal internship program provides law students the opportunity to work on a variety of important issues related to representing DC crime victims in a supportive and engaging work environment.
+Internships with NVRDC are unpaid, but we are happy to help interns fulfill any requirements they have for receiving academic credit or outside funding for the internship.

-- Assisting NVRDC attorneys with case preparation, including drafting opening statements, direct examinations, and closing arguments as well as organizing evidence and preparing exhibits
+- Assisting attorneys with case preparation for Civil Protection Order cases at DC Superior Court, including drafting opening statements, direct examinations, and closing arguments as well as organizing evidence and preparing exhibits

-- Conducting legal research and writing memos on cutting-edge legal issues
+- Performing legal research and writing memoranda on cutting-edge legal issues related to crime victims' rights, Civil Protection Orders, and Title IX

-- Accompanying NVRDC attorneys to client meetings and court hearings
+- Accompanying NVRDC attorneys to court hearings in Civil Protection Order and criminal cases

 - Attending community outreach events